Improving School Climate Through Restorative Practices

 - Sustainability Planning and Scaling (beyond the school)

-- Capacity Building (Licensed trainers - TOT)
+- Capacity Building (Licensed trainers through our Training of Trainers program)

 - Continuing Education and Ongoing Learning Through Conferences and Symposia